Monday, February 3, 2025

 Two shop vacs side by side.

-In the photo above notice the larger storage bag on the stainless.
-Within the large bag I carry the wands, attachments, a dust pan and a dust broom.
-During cleanup I use the storage bag to hold trash too big for the hose.
-I even coil up the 20′ cord and throw it in the bag.
+In the photo above, notice the larger storage bag on the stainless model.
+Within the large bag, I carry the wands, attachments, a dustpan, and a dust broom.
+During cleanup, I use the storage bag to hold trash too big for the hose.
+I even coil up the 20-foot cord and throw it in the bag.

-The small bag on the plastic model does not hold the wands securely.
-Nor do the rear wheel mounts hold the wands very well, which is how they are shown in the adverts.
+The small bag on the plastic model does not hold the wands securely, nor do the rear wheel mounts hold the wands very well, which is how they are shown in the advertisements.

 Bottom Line

-Ridgid’s stainless steel 16gal wet/dry vacuum is taller, lighter, and has better storage than the 16 gallon plastic model.
-If you don’t care about the tool storage bag the plastic model is cheaper, dent resistant, smaller, and will never rust.
+Ridgid’s stainless steel 16-gallon wet/dry vacuum is taller, lighter, and has better storage than the 16-gallon plastic model.
+If you don’t care about the tool storage bag, the plastic model is cheaper, dent-resistant, smaller, and will never rust.

 If you get one these shop vacs I hope you enjoy it.
-Please share any thoughts or questions in the comments below, and I”ll talk to you later.
+Please share any thoughts or questions in the comments below.

 Buy from Home Depot